-And in case the espresso in the title turned you off, trust me—it's subtle.
-There's just enough there to bring out the flavor of the chocolate, which is something coffee does so well.
-The next time you make brownies, add a little bit (1 teaspoon) of espresso powder.
-Heaven.
+In case the espresso in the title turned you off, trust me—it’s subtle.
+Coffee actually brings out the flavor of the chocolate, giving it more chocolate oomph.
+(Pro tip: the next time you make brownies, add a little bit (1 teaspoon) of espresso powder.
+Heaven.)

 To make any kind of bark you need a few essentials: